 Activation test print, verify the full pipeline

-The activation test is the first real verification through FarmLoop and runs in two steps:
+The activation test is the first real verification through FarmLoop and runs in three steps:

 - Trigger-only test — an “empty” G-code that skips the print entirely and just fires the FarmLoop eject sequence.
 Catches wiring, limit-switch, bender, and door-actuator issues without risking a failed part.